ibm-cloud-docs/codeengine/deploy-scale.md

 ## Optimize latency and throughput
 {: #app-optimize-latency}

-In order to optimize your application latency and throughput, understand the pros and cons of some common models and best practices to configure the container concurrency (cc).
+In order to optimize your application latency and throughput, understand the pros and cons of some common models and best practices to configure the container concurrency.
+Use the `--concurrency` option  (alias `--cn`) with the `app create` or `app update` commands to specify the maximum number of requests that can be processed concurrently per instance.
 {: shortdesc}

 | Model | Pros | Cons |